"My shoe is green."

 It's more common in those that end in "e" in the singular, but that's not a set rule.
 For instance, as stated below, rosa is also invariable.

 Verde was actually one of the first Italian words I learned (beside food items), although I was learning French in school.
 We were on a car trip and some classical music came on the radio that I liked, so I asked who wrote it.
 My father replied Joe Green.
 I told him that classical composers never had names like that, so what was his real name.
-He responded, you may know him as Giuseppe Verde.
+He responded, you may know him as Giuseppe Verdi.